-Center pivot irrigation is a set of large sprinklers which move on a large tower with wheels.
+Center pivot irrigation is a set of large sprinklers that move on a large tower with wheels.
 It’s best for flat land, but the towers roll along and water the crops in the process.

 8. Lateral Move Irrigation

-It’s a set of sprinklers which move across the field on wheels.
+It’s a set of sprinklers that move across the field on wheels.
 However, it requires manual labor because the machine runs on water hoses.
 When it reaches the length of one set of water hoses, it must be manually connected to the next set.

 9. Manual Irrigation